isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/batch-import.md

 ## Check the Status of a Batch

-The batch's status can be checked while waiting for files to be uploaded.
+The batch status can be checked in the UI or via the API (see call below).
+To check in the UI, navigate to the DataSet to see the status.

 The various batch ingestion statuses can be found [here](https://adobe.ly/2TMMCmj).

  ``` JSON